 Step 2.6.1: Determine Severity Factors

-Complete the and damage/ignition time worksheet ( 2.6.1).
+Complete the SF and damage/ignition time worksheet (Worksheet 2.6.1).

 For FDS1 scenarios initiated by fixed (non-HEAF) or transient ignition sources, the SF is determined from the tables and plots in sets D and E in Attachment 8.
 If the nearest and most vulnerable target has a low CCDP, the analyst may choose to determine the SF based on a more risk-significant target in the target set.
-The time to damage is determined from the tables and plots in sets and in Attachment 8.
+The time to damage is also determined from the tables and plots in sets D and E in Attachment 8.
 The SF for HEAF scenarios is 1.0, and damage is instantaneous.
 Two scenarios are considered for liquid fuel spill fires.
 The first scenario assumes a spill of 100% of the amount of fuel or oil that can be spilled, and the second scenario assumes a 10% spill.
 A severity factor of 0.02 is assigned to the first scenario, and 0.98 is used for the second scenario.

 For FDS2 scenarios that involve secondary combustibles, the SF is based on the HRR required to ignite the secondary combustible.
 For scenarios initiated by fixed (non-HEAF) or transient ignition sources, the SF is determined from the tables and plots in sets D and E in Attachment 8.
 The SF for FDS2 scenarios that are initiated by a HEAF is equal to 1.0.
 The SF for FDS2 scenarios that are initiated by an oil fire is equal to 0.02 (100% spill) or 0.98 (10% spill).
 The damage time for FDS2 scenarios that involve secondary combustibles is equal to the time for the HRR of the ignition source-cable tray combination to reach the critical HRR.
 This time can be determined from the tables and plots in set C in Attachment 8.